-- Provide the Department of Corrections (department) with flexibility to develop and implement cost savings initiatives, in conjunction with counties.
-The department should have the flexibility to implement new models of inmate transfer, assignment, or supervision if determined to effectively carry out inmate sentences, following existing statutory requirements, while achieving cost savings.
-Counties should be able to submit cost savings proposals to the department and appeal decisions to the Governor and Cabinet. - Provide incentives for counties to participate in initiatives that will achieve efficiencies and cost savings for the state.
+- Provide incentives for counties to participate in initiatives that will achieve efficiencies and cost savings for the state.
 Incentives should be created for arrangements that promote flexibility and produce mutually-beneficial arrangements for the state and counties.
 Incentives may include, but are not limited to, diversion of inmates from state to local facilities and increased utilization of community supervision, including electronic monitoring. - Investigate implementation of a web-based risk and needs assessment tool for use at time of sentencing.
 Estimated costs for sentencing options should be included in the tool to allow judges to weigh projected results with estimated costs of sentences.
-The tool should be made available to judges at the time of sentencing and to the public through a web portal. - Perform a study to determine the potential cost savings resulting from a risk and needs assessment tool. - Stakeholders should develop recommendations to the Legislature for increasing flexibility in sentencing guidelines.
-Judges should be provided with the flexibility to consider the many purposes of sentencing, including punishment, rehabilitation, deterrence, restitution, recidivism reduction, and protection of public safety, as well as cost.
+The tool should be made available to judges at the time of sentencing and to the public through a web portal. - Perform a study to determine the potential cost savings resulting from a risk and needs assessment tool.